IML-DKFZ/sure-vqa/README.md

 ## Evaluation
 To run the evaluation, execute the `run_eval.py` script found in the repository.
 Evaluation configurations are located in the `config/eval/metrics_eval_defaults.yaml` file.
 This configuration file includes example settings that you can easily adjust to fit your specific requirements.
 Keep in mind that evaluation will not proceed unless a `test_results.json` file has been generated by the inference pipeline.

 A key parameter in the configuration file is `metric_type`, which specifies the metrics to be calculated during evaluation.
-Available options include `["traditional_metrics", "mistral", "mistral_closed"]`.
+Available options include `["traditional_metrics", "gemma", "gemma_closed"]`.
 You can select one or multiple metrics by listing them accordingly.

 - The `traditional_metrics` option includes metrics such as BLEU score, accuracy, and F1-score.
-- The `mistral` option evaluates open-ended questions using Mistral, an LLM-based metric.
+- The `gemma` option evaluates open-ended questions using Gemma, an LLM-based metric.
-- The `mistral_closed` option does the same for close-ended questions.
+- The `gemma_closed` option does the same for close-ended questions.

 **Evaluate Inference without Images:** If your inference was performed without using images and you wish to obtain performance metrics for this run, set the `no_image` parameter to `True`.
 Additionally, if your model was fine-tuned without images (regardless of the inference run), ensure that the `train_no_image` parameter is also set to `True`.